-Sovcomflot has begun serving the project in 2017.
-On 30 March, Christophe de Margerie, the world’s first ice-breaking LNG tanker, completed her first loading at the Port of Sabetta with her first cargo of LNG produced at the Yamal LNG plant.
+Sovcomflot began serving the project in 2017.
+On 8 December, Christophe de Margerie, the world’s first ice-breaking LNG tanker, completed her first loading at the Port of Sabetta with her first cargo of LNG produced at the Yamal LNG plant.

 The vessel was designed specifically to serve Yamal LNG project, and transport LNG all year round in the difficult ice conditions of the Ob Bay and Kara Sea.
 The specifications of Christophe de Margerie make her a unique vessel.
 She was assigned an Arc7 ice class, the highest ice class amongst existing merchant vessels.
 The ship is capable of sailing independently through ice up to 2.1 m thick.
 Christophe de Margerie can pass along the Northern Sea Route westward from Sabetta all-the-year-round and eastward for six months of the year (from July to December).
 Previously, the summer navigation window on the Northern Sea Route was limited to only four months with ice-breaker support.